Research Your House

 The Anacortes Museum has Polk directories for 1902, 1905, 1911-12, 1917, 1921-22 and beyond.
 The State Archives on the Western Washington University campus in Bellingham has a Polk Directory for 1908.
 Skagit County Historical Museum also has some Polk directories, but you will need to call for an appointment ahead of time.

 If unable to confirm the construction date, the tax rolls of Skagit County (Real Property Tax Rolls of Skagit County, State of Washington for the Year of ----) are located at the Archives in Bellingham are your best resource.
-These books are sorted by date with pages organized by block and lot number and show tax information for any given year.
+These books are sorted by date with pages organized by block and lot number.
 Often you can pinpoint the date your house was built if a sudden jump in value occurs based on property improvements.
 You’ll need an appointment and should bring a camera to quickly record the pages.

 Filling in the gaps: For those who wish to do further research, there are a number of additional resources located at the Anacortes Museum and at the State Archives in Bellingham.
 For example, cemetery records located at the Museum usually provide an individual’s date of death and sometimes date of birth and other information.
 The Museum also maintains files on a number of early residents so you can gather additional information on an owner’s life.
 Other interesting resources include census, marriage, and birth records, as well as the Social Security Death Index for Washington that are available on-line at the Digital Archives.
 Family Search is another free, on-line source of this kind of information.